ahmedakef/sstc/README.md

 Two answers on stackoverflow :
 - [Writing my own file versioning program](https://stackoverflow.com/questions/902314/writing-my-own-file-versioning-program)
 - [What are the core concepts of the Clearcase version control system every developer should know](https://stackoverflow.com/questions/645008/what-are-the-basic-clearcase-concepts-every-developer-should-know)

+## Contributing

+You can contribute by reviewing and sending feedback on code , suggesting a new features ,implement [Future work](https://github.com/ahmedakef/sstc#future-work) described above, as well as submit code fixes or code contributions of your own.